hrr18-partyparrot/Cam.io/README.md

 Stormpath is our user database and authentication.
 Bitly is our integration for referral tracking and creating event related rewards and promotions.

+## Features Backlog
+- Bit.ly API authentication for individual users with unique event promotion link and click tracking (to be displayed on leaderboard)
+- Social media share API integration (Facebook, Twitter, etc) to make it easy for users to promote unique event link seamlessly onto their social network
+- Tracking event ticket purchases (currently only tracks clicks on link)
+- Eventbrite API authentication for individual users and the ability to create events on CAM.IO that posts to Eventbrite
+- Dynamic reward system (currently just limited to 3 tiers)
+- Addition of user profile dashboard editing capabilities (i.e. bios, profile photo upload, user's created/promoted events etc)

 ### License

 CAM.IO is ISC licensed.